How do I pay for a PhD program?

 How broad do you consider “Ecology and Evolutionary Biology” to be?

 We are thinking about it in the broad sense, and if you’re involved in organismal biology in some way, or animal behavior, or conservation biology, or wildlife management, or forestry, or entomology, or botany, or marine science, and even microbiology or physiology, or something along those lines, then we will be glad to pair you up.
 If you’re in a field that would end up in a department that is clearly under the realm of “Molecular and Cellular Biology,” or “Neurobiology” or some such thing, then this is not what we are doing.
-These programs have a different academic culture and we are not gathering a pool of mentors that can be that helpful for you.
+The pool of mentors that we are gathering is not as well positioned to be helpful for you.

 What if I’m applying to become a doctor, vet, or dentist?